The following is an excerpt from the February 1999 issue of Guitar World.

 “The Synclavier solves that problem for me.”
 The Synclavier-based Jazz From Hell album won Zappa a Grammy in 1988.
 He was somewhat obsessed with the device.
 When I spoke to him in 1988 he estimated that he had some 500 new compositions stored on computer disc: “I work every night on that.
 My Synclavier hours are usually from about 11:00 at night until 7:00 in the morning.”
 Nocturnal in his work habits, Zappa preferred to be asleep while the rest of the world went about its dubious business.

 The pristine digital perfection of the Synclavier took Zappa entirely away from guitar playing from 1984-’88; he said he didn’t touch the instrument once during that period.
-But in 1988, he assembled a band, its members culled from the cream of the players he’d worked with during the Eighties—including guitarists Ike Willis and “stunt” axeman Mike Keneally—for a world tour.
+But in 1988, he assembled a band, its members culled from the cream of the players he’d worked with during the '80s – including guitarists Ike Willis and “stunt” axeman Mike Keneally – for a world tour.
 The results, which are among Zappa’s last public performances on guitar, can be heard on two discs: Broadway the Hard Way and The Greatest Band You Never Heard in Your Life.

 But we’ve hardly heard the last of Zappa’s music.
 Frank’s unflagging creative energy left behind a legacy of unreleased compositions and recordings that will sustain us for many years to come.
 Not long after his death, Rykodisk released the superb Zappa orchestral work Civilization Phaze III.
-In the past five years, there has been a steady stream of Zappa reissues and compilations of previously unreleased material, including The Lost Episodes, Lather, Have I Offended Someone and Mystery Disc.
+There has been a steady stream of Zappa reissues and compilations of previously unreleased material, including The Lost Episodes, Lather, Have I Offended Someone and Mystery Disc.
 Zappa’s unflagging creative energy left behind a musical legacy that will sustain us for many years to come.